master312/antmedia-web-examples/README.md

 ### TODO:
 - Image Sharing via Data Channel
-- Better organize simples or something?
+- Rename 'stream-controls' to somehting more descriptive
+- Fix 'stream-simple-state' bugs
+- Fix display bugs for 'simple-stream-controlls' while reconnecting

 - Custom selector instead of \<select\> for dropdowns?
 So that it can be customised?
 - URL Parameter Handling?
-- Rename 'stream-simple-controls' to somehting more descriptive
-- Fix 'stream-simple-state' bugs
-- Fix display bugs for 'simple-stream-controlls' while reconnecting
+- Detailed docs for components?
+- Better organize simples or something?

 ---